Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 Teaching buyout

-If you’re a humanities and social science researcher, you can ask for funds for research or teaching replacement to cover the cost of a temporary replacement lecturer.
-You must retain at least a 10% commitment to teaching.
+Humanities and social science researchers can ask for funds for research or teaching replacement to cover the cost of a temporary replacement lecturer.
+They must retain at least a 10% commitment to teaching.

 Costs: